“Thou Shalt Not Kill”

 Finally, it’s time to restore the wisdom of the Ten Commandments to the walls of our educational facilities, at all levels of education.
 Scripture says that the Word of God shall not return void.
 With all of the messaging that our children receive, shouldn’t they be allowed to also learn the simple truths of right and wrong?

-11. Would you support tax increases to provide more funding to local school districts?
-Why or why not?
-No, taxes are not the answer to the educational dilemma in South Carolina.
+Why I don't support tax increases to provide more funding to local school districts.
+Taxes are not the answer to the educational dilemma in South Carolina.
 The reform needed in South Carolina is foundational and throwing more money at current practices, would deliver the same results.
 Ramping up school choice to a high priority level will produce the results that we desire.
 Florida is a prime example of this.
 Over the past twenty years, Florida has been focusing on allowing students the freedom to choose which schools they attend.
 The outcome is that their students have improved drastically, and their high schools currently rank 6th in the nation (according to the U.S. News & World Report), compared to our ranking of 30th.
 We could learn a few things from our neighbors in the south.
 We need education reform!